Leslyn Lewis: 2022 Conservative Party leadership candidate

 Lewis announced on March 8, 2022, that she would again run for the leadership of the Conservative Party.
-Lewis ran on a similar campaign agenda, championing socially conservative causes like a ban on sex-selective abortion and coerced abortion, providing funding for crisis pregnancy centres and ending the oversees funding of abortions.
+Lewis ran on a similar campaign agenda, championing socially conservative causes like a ban on sex-selective abortion and coerced abortion, providing funding for crisis pregnancy centres and ending the overseas funding of abortions.
 On September 10, 2022, Lewis lost to Carleton MP Pierre Poilievre on the first ballot, garnering 9.69% of the vote.

-Infrastructure Critic
+2022–2025 infrastructure critic

 In October 2022, Lewis was appointed to Poilievre's shadow cabinet as infrastructure critic.

-2023 Meeting with German Politician
+In November 2022, Lewis announced the relaunch of the Canadian Israel Allies Caucus.
+Lewis is presently serving as the chair of the caucus.
+The caucus is a member of the Israel Allies Foundation.

 In February 2023, Lewis, along with fellow Conservative MPs Colin Carrie and Dean Allison, had dinner with Christine Anderson, a Member of the European Parliament representing Alternative for Germany, who was on a Canadian tour of right-wing media and convoy protest supporters.
 The meeting was condemned by the Centre for Israel and Jewish Affairs, the Canadian Anti-Hate Network, and Prime Minister Justin Trudeau among others, for Anderson and AfD's Islamophobic and antisemitic positions.
 Conservative leader Pierre Poilievre also denounced Anderson's views as "vile", racist, and said that "it would be better if Anderson never visited Canada in the first place".
 The three MPs released a joint-statement saying that while meetings with foreign elected officials are ordinary, they were unaware of her or her party's views, and that they condemned racist and hateful views.
-Christine Anderson has, however, denied Conservative Leader Pierre Poilievre’s claim that the three Conservtive MPs involved had no information about her politics before they met her.
+Christine Anderson has, however, denied Conservative Leader Pierre Poilievre’s claim that the three Conservative MPs involved had no information about her politics before they met her.
 Lewis harshly responded to the criticism in an article published in the Toronto Sun.

+In January 2024, Lewis officially authorized a House of Commons e-petition for Canada to withdraw from the United Nations and UN-affiliated groups such as the World Health Organization and promoted it on her social media.
+According to the petition's initiator, a resident of Burnaby, British Columbia, the final petition was edited by Lewis's office before it was posted to the Commons website.